wotakumoe/wotaku/faq.md

 - For DDL sites, tachiyomi / mihon is more than enough.
 :::

 :::details Where can I download manga in PDF?
 Use CBZ / CBR / ZIP for manga.
 PDF can create issues in spread and other scenarios.
-If you really wanna read manga in PDF, use [**Free Manga Downloader 2**](https://github.com/dazedcat19/FMD2) to download as PDF (you have to select PDF format in settings) or [**ACBR**](https://github.com/binarynonsense/comic-book-reader) to convert CBZ to pdf.
+If you really wanna read manga in PDF, use [**Free Manga Downloader 2**](https://github.com/dazedcat19/FMD2) to download as PDF (you have to select PDF format in settings) or [**ACBR**](https://github.com/binarynonsense/comic-book-reader) to convert CBZ into pdf.
 :::

 :::details How do I setup my own manga server?